-Because of computational limitations, regional scale short-range ensemble forecast (SREF) systems like those run at NCEP (Du et al. 2004) and the University of Washington (UW; Eckel and Mass 2005) have been forced to use relatively coarse grid-spacing (32-45 km for NCEP's SREF system and 12-km within a 32-km outer nest in UW's system) and, thus, must use cumulus parameterization (CP).
-In ensemble systems, using different CPs is an effective way to generate spread in rainfall forecasts (e.g., Jankov et al. 2005), but using CPs introduces systematic errors in rainfall forecasts (e.g., Davis et al. 2003; Liu et al. 2006; Clark et al. 2007), and models using CPs cannot resolve fine scale features in rainfall systems.
-Because of these limitations, significant improvements in rainfall forecasts may be realized by running an ensemble using explicit representation of convection (i.e., no CP).
+Because of computational limitations, regional-scale short-range ensemble forecast (SREF) systems like those run at NCEP (Du et al. 2004), the University of Washington (UW; Eckel and Mass 2005), and Stony Brook University (SBU; Jones et al. 2007) have been forced to use relatively coarse grid spacing (32-45 km for NCEP's SREF system, 12 km within a 32-km outer nest in UW's system, and 12 km for SBU's system) and, thus, must use cumulus parameterization (CP).
+In ensemble systems, using different CPs is an effective way of generating spread in rainfall forecasts (e.g., Jankov et al. 2005), but using CPs introduces systematic errors in rainfall forecasts (e.g., Davis et al. 2003; Liu et al. 2006; Clark et al. 2007), and models using CPs cannot resolve finescale features in rainfall systems.
+Because of these limitations, significant improvements in rainfall forecasts may be realized by running an ensemble using the explicit representation of convection (i.e., no CP).

-Although there is still some debate regarding the grid-spacing needed to adequately resolve convection (e.g., Bryan et al. 2003; Petch 2006), results from idealized tests (Weisman et al. 1997) indicate that 4-km is about the coarsest grid-spacing at which mid-latitude mesoscale convective systems (MCSs) can be resolved.
-Furthermore, ongoing experiments that began in 2003 supporting the BAMEX project (Bow echo and MCV EXperiment, Davis et al. 2004) using various 4-km grid-spacing configurations of the Weather Research and Forecasting (WRF; Skamarock et al. 2005) model to aid convective forecasting have been rather successful (see Kain et al. 2008 for a thorough review).
-For example, simulations using convection-allowing resolution (CAR, hereafter) have been found to more accurately depict the diurnal precipitation cycle (Clark et al. 2007; Weisman et al. 2008), as well as MCS frequency and convective system mode (Done et al. 2004; Weisman et al. 2008) relative to simulations using parameterized-convection resolution (PCR, hereafter).
+Although there is still some debate regarding the grid spacing needed to adequately resolve convection (e.g., Bryan et al. 2003; Petch 2006), results from idealized tests (Weisman et al. 1997) indicate that 4 km is about the coarsest grid spacing at which midlatitude mesoscale convective systems (MCSs) can be resolved.
+Furthermore, ongoing experiments that began in 2003 in support of the Bow Echo and MCV Experiment (BAMEX; Davis et al. 2004) using various 4-km grid-spacing configurations of the Weather Research and Forecasting (WRF; Skamarock et al. 2005) model to aid convective forecasting have been rather successful (see Kain et al. 2008 for a thorough review).
+For example, simulations using convection-allowing resolution (CAR) have been found to more accurately depict the diurnal precipitation cycle (Clark et al. 2007; Weisman et al. 2008), as well as MCS frequency and the convective system mode (Done et al. 2004; Weisman et al. 2008) relative to simulations using parameterized-convection resolution (PCR).

-Although increasing to CAR may not necessarily increase forecast skill for deterministic forecasts as measured by traditional "grid-based" metrics [e.g., Equitable Threat Score (Schaefer 1990) and bias] because of small displacement errors in small scale features leading to large errors (Baldwin et al. 2001; Davis et al. 2006a), it is possible that significant improvements in probabilistic precipitation forecasts may be obtained from an ensemble using CAR because of superior spatial/temporal representation of statistical properties of convective precipitation in the CAR members (e.g., Fritsch and Carbone 2004; Kong et al. 2006 and 2007).
+Although increasing to CAR may not necessarily increase the forecast skill for deterministic forecasts as measured by traditional "grid based" metrics [e.g., equitable threat score (Schaefer 1990) and bias] because of small displacement errors in small-scale features leading to large errors (Baldwin et al. 2001; Davis et al. 2006a), it is possible that significant improvements in probabilistic precipitation forecasts may be obtained from an ensemble using CAR because of superior spatiotemporal representation of statistical properties of convective precipitation in the CAR members (e.g., Fritsch and Carbone 2004; Kong et al. 2006, 2007a).
 Also, because error growth occurs more rapidly at smaller scales, ensembles using CAR may have a better representation of forecast uncertainty.
-However, because of current computational limitations it is difficult to create a CAR ensemble in real-time with a domain size and number of members comparable to ensembles that are currently being used operationally.
-Although, given the potential advantages of CAR, an ensemble composed of a large number of PCR members, in which case there will be incentive for future operational ensemble systems to reduce numbers of members in order to increase to CAR.
+However, because of current computational limitations, it is difficult to create a CAR ensemble in real time with a domain size and number of members comparable to ensembles that are currently being used operationally.
+Although, given the potential advantages of CAR, an ensemble composed of a relatively small number of CAR members could potentially outperform an ensemble composed of a large number of PCR members, in which case there will be an incentive for future operational ensemble systems to reduce the numbers of members in order to increase the CAR.